aeternity/protocol/node/api/channels_api_usage.md

 if the `block_hash` is `none` - then the transaction is still in the mempool.

 #### Transaction detected on-chain
-Once the transaction is picked up by a miner and included in a block, the fsms will detect it and report a `channel_changed` event in an `on_chain_tx` report:
+Once the transaction is picked up by a miner and included in a block, the FSMs will detect it and report a `channel_changed` event in an `on_chain_tx` report:
 ```javascript
 {